bv2/drug_combi_screen_CLL/README.md

-This repository contains the code for the analysis of the drug combination screen on CLL from Lukas, Velten et al.
+This repository contains the code for the analysis of the drug combination screen on CLL from Lukas, Velten et al. *Survey of ex vivo drug combination effects in chronic lymphocytic leukemia reveals synergistic drug effects and genetic dependencies*.

 The raw data files for this analysis are stored in `/g/huber/projects/nct/cll/RawData/DrugScreens/Marina_CombiScreen`.

-The processed data objects after running the preprocessing scripts can be found in `/g/huber/projects/nct/cll/ProcessedData/DrugScreens/Marina_CombiScreen`.
+The processed data objects after running the preprocessing scripts can be found in `/g/huber/projects/nct/cll/ProcessedData/DrugScreens/Marina_CombiScreen` and are used for the visualization in the [Shiny App](http://mozi.embl.de/public/combiScreen/).

 The analysis contains the following parts:

 *A. Pre-processing*
-- `DrugCombi_DataImport.Rmd`: This script takes the raw data files as input and generates data object containing the normalized viability values for each well as well as a data frame combining the single effect of each drug and the effects of each drug-drug combination.
+- `DrugCombi_DataImport.Rmd`: This script takes the raw data files as input and generates data object containing the normalized viability values for each well.
+Furthermore, it generates a data frame combining the single effect of each drug and the effects of each drug-drug combination.
 - `DrugCombi_QC.Rmd`: Some quality control on the data (plate plots, reproducibility between replicates, etc.).
 Replicates are collapsed to their average values and a filtering threshold is applied on the normalized viability values to remove outliers.
 - `DrugCombi_AddOmicsData.Rmd`: Check available omics data for the patients included in the combination screen and show an overview of genetic heterogeneity.